 • Acrylic primer

-• Brushes or rollers (optional)
+• Brushes or rollers if needed

-• Masking tape (optional)
+• Masking tape if needed

-• Your acrylic or Plexiglass sheet
+• Your plexiglass or acrylic sheet

 Have all the necessary materials on hand?
 Let us get started on our acrylic painting project!

-#1 – Preparing the surface
+#1 – Preparing the Surface

 Custom plexiglass sheets are incredibly smooth which makes it a pretty hard canvas to work on.
 This is why the very first step requires us to prepare the surface for the paint by roughening it up!